-If you are a consultant and are thinking about starting your own business as a freelance consultant, then you are like many other of our consultingheads users.
-The desire for more flexibility and their own control over projects and working hours is driving more and more young consultants.
-High daily rates promise comparable pay to the consulting job, but with more freedom and a better work-life balance.
+If you are a consultant and are thinking about starting your own business as a freelance consultant, then you are like many other consultingheads users.
+The desire for flexibility and self-determination with regard to projects and working hours is often at the forefront.
+Self-employed consultants can expect comparable compensation to their salaried colleagues, but benefit from greater freedom and a better work-life balance

-But the consulting exit as a freelancer comes with some hurdles that you should not underestimate: project acquisition with ever stronger and larger competition, annoying paperwork and unsteady income.
-Especially for future freelance consultants, early and thorough planning is therefore important.
+But the consulting exit as a freelancer brings with it some hurdles that you should not underestimate: You are responsible for your own project acquisition and have to assert yourself against a constantly growing competition.
+Your workday is filled with annoying paperwork and worrying about your unsteady income.
+Early and thorough planning is therefore particularly important for future freelance consultants.

 In the second part, we give you concrete and helpful tips for your start as a freelance consultant: Freelance Consulting – In 10 steps to becoming a successful freelancer.